-Information: OneDrive is Microsoft's storage service for hosting files in the cloud.
-OneDrive offers users a simple way to store, sync, and share various types of files with other people and devices on the internet, also it can be used to synchronize system settings, visualize customizations, themes, app settings, and even Microsoft Edge's tabs, browsing history and saved passwords.
+T Service Desk tservicedesk@marshall.edu 304-696-3200 Drinko Library, 1 st Floor ree DneDrive is Microsoft's storage service for hosting iles in the cloud.
+OneDrive offers users a simple vay to store, sync, and share various types of files vith other people and devices on the internet, Ilso it can be used to synchronize system settings, visualize customizations, themes, app settings, and even Microsoft Edge's tabs, browsing history and aved passwords.